Betty Boop: Helen Kane lawsuit

-In May 1932, Helen Kane filed a $250,000 infringement lawsuit against Max Fleischer and Paramount Publix Corporation for the "deliberate caricature" that produced "unfair competition", exploiting her personality and image.
-While Kane had risen to fame in the late 1920s as "The Boop-Oop-a-Doop Girl", a star of stage, recordings, and films for Paramount, her career was nearing its end by 1931.
-Paramount promoted the development of Betty Boop following Kane's decline.
+In May 1932, Helen Kane filed a $250,000 infringement lawsuit against Fleischer Studios, Max Fleischer and Paramount Publix Corporation for the "deliberate caricature" that produced "unfair competition", exploiting her personality and image.
+While Kane had risen to fame in the late 1920s as "The Boop-Oop-a-Doop Girl", a star of stage, recordings, and films for Paramount, her career was nearing its end by 1931, and Paramount promoted the development of Betty Boop following Kane's decline.
 The case was brought in New York in 1934.
-On April 19, Fleischer testified that Betty Boop purely was a product of the imaginations of himself and detailed by members of his staff.
+On April 19, Fleischer testified that Betty Boop purely was a product of his imagination and detailed by members of his staff.

-Theatrical manager Lou Bolton testified that Kane had witnessed an African-American performer, Baby Esther (Esther Jones), using a similar vocal style in an act at the Everglades Restaurant club in midtown Manhattan, in "April or May 1928".
+Theatrical manager Lou Bolton testified that Kane had witnessed an African-American child performer, Baby Esther (Esther Jones), using a similar vocal style in an act at the Everglades Restaurant club in midtown Manhattan, in "April or May 1928".
 Under cross-examination Bolton said that he had met with Kane at the club after Esther's performance, but could not say when she had walked in.
-Bolton also stated that Fleischer's lawyers had paid him $200 to come to New York.
-Baby Esther's name was given in the trial as Esther Jones.
+Bolton also stated that Paramount's lawyers had paid him $200 to come to New York.
+Esther's name was given in the trial as Esther Jones.
 (During the trial, Lou Bolton, who was Esther Jones' manager, also testified his belief that she was probably in Paris.)
-An early test sound film, now lost, was also discovered, which featured Baby Esther performing in this style, which was introduced as evidence.
-In the film, Baby Esther sings three songs that had earlier been popularized by Helen Kane – "Don’t Be Like That", "Is There Anything Wrong with That?", and "Wa-da-da" – which writer Mark Langer says "was hardly proof that Helen Kane derived her singing style from Baby Esther".
-Jazz studies scholar Robert O'Meally stated this evidence, though, might very well have been cooked up by the Fleischers to discredit Kane, whom they later admitted to have been their model for Betty Boop.
-O'Meally also questioned if some sort of deal existed between Fleischer Studios and Bolton, and questioned if Esther were ever paid for her presumed loss of revenue.
+An early test sound-on-disc film (lost after the trial), was produced, which featured Esther performing in this style and introduced as evidence.
+In the film, Esther sings three songs that had earlier been popularized by Helen Kane – "Don't Be Like That", "Is There Anything Wrong with That?", and "Wa-da-da" – which writer Mark Langer says "was hardly proof that Helen Kane derived her singing style from Baby Esther".

+Jazz studies scholar Robert O'Meally stated this evidence, though, "might very well have been cooked up by the Fleischers to discredit Kane, whom they later admitted to have been their model for Betty Boop."
+O'Meally also questioned if some sort of deal existed between Paramount and Bolton, and questioned if Esther were ever paid for her presumed loss of revenue.

 New York Supreme Court Justice Edward J. McGoldrick ruled, "The plaintiff has failed to sustain either cause of action by proof of sufficient probative force".
 In his opinion, based on the totality of the evidence presented in the trial, the "baby" technique of singing did not originate with Kane.
 No confirmed recordings of Jones are known to exist.

+Under current US copyright law, the earliest apperences of Betty Boop are due to enter the public domain on January 1, 2026.
+However, Fleischer Studios still retains trademark rights on Betty Boop's name and image, which unlike copyrights, do not expire unless it ceases to be used by the rights holder.

-Lawsuits and current ownership
+Lawsuits and recent ownership

-Ownership of the Boop cartoons has changed hands over the intervening decades due to a series of corporate mergers, acquisitions, and divestitures mainly involving Republic Pictures and the 2006 corporate split of parent company Viacom into two separate companies.
-As of the present, Olive Films (under license from Paramount) holds home video rights and Trifecta retains television rights.